classiebit/eventmie-pro-docs/resources/docs/3.0/fullyloaded/stripe.md

 ---

 1. Go to Admin Panel -> Settings -> Apps
-2. Enter `Stripe Public Key` & `Stripe Secret Key` and hit **Save Settings**
+2. Enter your `Stripe Public Key` & `Stripe Secret Key` and click **Save Settings**

 <br>

-You can enter Stripe **Test** keys to Test payment using Stripe Test Card, and Stripe **Live** keys to make real payments.
+You can use Stripe **Test** keys to test payments with Stripe Test Cards, or Stripe **Live** keys to accept real payments from customers.

 ---

-> {primary} To Disable Stripe, simply remove the `Stripe Public Key` & `Stripe Secret Key`.
+> {primary} To disable Stripe, simply remove the `Stripe Public Key` & `Stripe Secret Key` from your settings.

 ---

 - [Webhook](#Webhook)

 <a name="Webhook"></a>

-## Webhook
+## Stripe Webhook Integration for Zero Payment Failure

-In v2.0, we've integrated Stripe webhook for ZERO payment failure.

-With Stripe webhook, even if the customer accidently closes the payment tab on Stripe checkout page, or due to any network issue, the customer fails to get back on the website after payment, then the system will not miss a successful booking and with the help of Stripe webhook, the system will make a booking for the customer as soon as customer makes the payment on Stripe.
+In Eventmie Pro FullyLoaded v3.0 and above, Stripe webhook integration ensures ZERO payment failure.
+Even if a customer closes the payment tab or faces network issues after payment, the system will still confirm successful bookings using Stripe webhooks.

-Here's how you can activate Stripe webhook.
+### How to Activate Stripe Webhook in Eventmie Pro FullyLoaded

 1. Go to Admin Panel -> Settings -> Apps
-2. You need to enter *LIVE* keys `Stripe Public Key` & `Stripe Secret Key` and hit **Save Settings**
+2. Enter your *LIVE* `Stripe Public Key` & `Stripe Secret Key` and click **Save Settings**
-3. Then you need to go to your web-hosting/cPanel and open the terminal in website root directory *public_html*.
+3. Access your web hosting/cPanel, open the terminal in your website root directory (*public_html*)
-4. Finally, run this command to make a connection between your website & Stripe webhook
+4. Run the following command to connect your website with Stripe webhook:

     ```php
     php artisan cashier:webhook